frondesce/open-webui-developer-toolkit/functions/filters/user_map_context_clip_filter/README.md

 # Limit conversation context per user

 Filter for Open WebUI that clips conversation context per user (by ID or email).
+Limit counts only context messages and excludes the current message.

 ## Features